|System||RedO Flowbattery storage|

 Pilot project with potential

 Green power requires new technologies.
 This not only concerns the expansion of renewables but also storage of power generated from renewable energy sources.
-With this in mind, RWE is working on different storage solutions, including a redox flow pilot project named Panta.rhei which will be set up in the former Fuel Cell Pavilion at the RWE Campus and is scheduled to be fully operational at the end of 2021.
+With this in mind, RWE is working on different storage solutions, including a redox flow pilot project named Panta.rhei which will be set up in the former Fuel Cell Pavilion at the RWE Campus.
 The project will involve 30 redox flow modules offering a total capacity of 130 kW.
 The unit’s peak electrical output will be slightly higher at 240 kW.

 The project team is not starting from scratch.
 A number of studies and findings on redox flow technology exist which see a huge potential in the future.
 After all, batteries are essential to a successful energy transition: They can temporarily store green power and thus balance intermittent generation.